-The predator may blame their victim or try to make the victim’s character the subject of discussion in order to avoid discussing the real issue at hand.
+The predator may blame their victim or try to make the victim’s character the subject of discussion to avoid discussing the real issue at hand.
 Namely, that all Cluster B people make deplorable personal and social decisions by habit that tend to have profound health diminishing and life-destroying personal, medical, and professional impacts on other people.

-So is smear campaigning to plant seeds of doubt about a target’s character while calling into question the social safety and psychosocial intelligence of people who show a Cluster B person’s target any form of human rights respect, compassion, or humane forms of social and or emotional care or inclusion once the person seeking to harm their target declares the social hit on their victim.
+So is smear campaigning to plant seeds of doubt about a target’s character while calling into question the social safety and psychosocial intelligence of people who show a Cluster B person’s target any form of human rights respect, compassion, or humane forms of social and or emotional care or inclusion once the person seeking to harm their target declares the social hit on their victim?

-Planting seeds of doubt in someone’s mind, for instance, about themselves or about another in order to hijack someone’s brain into worrying about things that may or may not be real in favor of socially processing whatever issues or moment of socialized emotion is at hand is a covert way to use a distraction tactic to sabotage the life and health of another human.
+Planting seeds of doubt in someone’s mind, for instance, about themselves or another in order to hijack someone’s brain into worrying about things that may or may not be real in favor of socially processing whatever issues or moment of socialized emotion is at hand is a covert way to use a distraction tactic to sabotage the life and health of another human.

 Think about someone trying to fake out a batter.
-The goal is to get him worried and feeling socially and emotionally insecure about something — about anything — in order to sabotage him… not to make it easier for him to hit the ball out of the park when he self-actualizes either on his own or with team and fan-based broader community support.
+The goal is to get him worried and feeling socially and emotionally insecure about something — about anything — to sabotage him… not to make it easier for him to hit the ball out of the park when he self-actualizes either on his own or with the team and fan-based broader community support.

 Social predators who are really high IQ will oftentimes run intellectual circles around people who are smarter than them by playing on their hospitality and likely habit of reverse projecting, expecting when the Predator speaks that they assert accurate and truthful information at the appropriate times.